mongodb/mongo-jdbc-driver/README.md

 ##### Notes
 - Special characters in the JDBC url have to be URL encoded.
-- The driver can not connect to a mongod instance, only to Atlas.
+- The driver can not connect to a mongod instance, only to MongoDB Atlas.

 #### Connection Properties
 All connection options can also be specified through a Properties object parameter instead of the being directly in the URL.